ShahadThamer/pdsnd_github/README.md

 User Type (Subscriber or Customer) <B>
  <B>
  Analysis: <B>
- The project focused on analysing popular times of travel, stations and trips in addition to trips duration and user information. <B>
+ The project focused on analyse popular times of travel, stations and trips in addition to trips duration and user information. <B>
  <B>

 ### Files used